-This bill aims to enhance mental health education in Alaska's public school system by mandating the development of guidelines for mental health instruction.
-The legislation emphasizes the importance of collaboration between the Board of Education and Early Development, the Department of Health, the Department of Family and Community Services, regional tribal health organizations, and representatives from national and state mental health organizations.
-It includes provisions for parental involvement, such as requiring notification at least two weeks prior to any mental health instruction provided to children.
+The bill aims to enhance mental health education in Alaska's public school system by mandating the development of guidelines for mental health instruction.
+It emphasizes the importance of collaboration between the Board of Education and Early Development, the Department of Health, the Department of Family and Community Services, regional tribal health organizations, and representatives from national and state mental health organizations.
+The bill also includes provisions for parental involvement, requiring local school boards to notify parents at least two weeks prior to any class or program that provides mental health instruction.

 Statutes affected: